tydoc/tydoc/README.md

 interface Options {
   /**
    * Whether or not the API terms section should have a title and nest its term
    * entries under it.
-If false, each term entry title is de-nested by one level.
+If false, term entry titles are de-nested by one level.
    */
   flatTermsSection: boolean
 }